 Check the magazine frequently.
 The magazine follower must move freely and have adequate tension so that each cartridge is quickly raised to the feeding position.
-The magazine lips should be clean and free of cracks, dents, or nicks, so that cartridges are held in their proper feeding position.
+The magazine feed lips should be clean and free of cracks, dents, or nicks, so that cartridges are held in their proper feeding position.

 If the magazine becomes dirty, it should be disassembled and thoroughly cleaned.
+Be sure the magazine is unloaded before disassembly.
+All RUGER AMERICAN PISTOL® magazines are manufactured with a snap-on base.
 The following disassembly instructions apply:

 Snap-On Base - Use a punch to press in on the magazine spring seat where it protrudes into the hole in the magazine floorplate.
 Slide the magazine floorplate toward the front of the magazine, be careful to prevent the forcible ejection of the magazine spring seat and compressed magazine spring.
-Withdraw the magazine spring seat and magazine spring from the magazine body.
-Turn magazine upside down and remove magazine follower.
-Reassemble in reverse order.
+Withdraw the magazine spring seat, magazine spring, and magazine follower from the magazine body.
+Reassemble in the reverse order, being careful to insert the magazine spring leg in the correct orientation in the magazine spring seat (see Figure 23).